 The history of the San Juan Mountains is just as rich as the scenery.
 Take the famous Million Dollar Highway south of Ouray to explore the ghost towns in Ironton and the Red Mountain Mining District.
 This area features historic headframes, tunnels, homes and cabins.
 During its boom time, this valley was home to as many as 10,000 people, 100 businesses, a post office, jail, schools, newspapers, saloons and gambling halls.
 Must-do hikes in the area include short (and relatively level) trips to the Colorado Boy Mine and the Corkscrew Turntable, which was the terminus of the supply train from Silverton before the steep cliffs of the Uncompahgre Gorge made train travel impossible.

-Venture underground at the Bachelor Syracuse Mine Tour in Ouray and the Old 100 Mine Tour in Silverton to experience what life was truly like for the miners of the 1800s, then travel back in time in Ridgway to the classic Westerns that were filmed in the San Juan’s on the Ridgway True Grit Film History Tour and to the time when the Rio Grande Southern, Silverton and Durango & Rio Grande railroads ruled the transportation industry at the Ridgway Railroad Museum.
+You can also travel back in time in Ridgway to the classic Westerns that were filmed in the San Juan’s on the Ridgway True Grit Film History Tour and to the time when the Rio Grande Southern, Silverton and Durango & Rio Grande railroads ruled the transportation industry at the Ridgway Railroad Museum.